Student Guide to Cost of Living in Bristol

 What is the average rent in Bristol?

-As a student , the average rent in Bristol depends on the type of accommodation you choose for.
+As a student, the average rent in Bristol depends on the type of accommodation you choose.

-If you are opting for private student accommodation , you are likely to spend around £250- £385 per week.
-Private student accommodation in Bristol gives you the benefit of living with students while also offering a range of amenities like gym , communal spaces and more.
+If you are opting for private purpose-built student accommodation (PBSA), you are likely to spend around £250 to £385 per week.
+This type of accommodation gives you the benefit of living alongside other students while offering a range of amenities like gyms, communal spaces, and more.
+Bills are typically included in the price.

-If you are looking into university owned halls, then you can expect to spend around £140-£330 per week.
-The biggest advantage is living close to your university.
+If you are looking at university-owned halls, you can expect to spend around £140 to £330 per week.
+The biggest advantage is living close to your university, with bills usually covered in your rent.

 How much do groceries cost in Bristol?

-You can expect to spend between £40- £50 per week on groceries.
-There are shops that offer lower prices like Lidl and Aldi which can largely help students stick to their student budget.
+You can expect to spend between £40 and £50 per week on groceries.
+Budget supermarkets like Lidl and Aldi can help students stick to a tighter weekly food budget.

 What is the cost of transport in Bristol ?